NEWAGE-Labs/nal.docs/docs/SOPs/Management/Internal Audits.md

 ## Internal Audit Program Details

 The [NAL Internal Audit Program](#internal-audit-program) is an [audit program](../../QSPs/Audits.md#audit-program) hosted on the [NAL GitHub Organization Page](https://github.com/NEWAGE-Labs), and is implemented using a [GitHub Project](../Software and Computers/GitHub.md#project).

+#### Internal Audit Program Requirements:

 This program should include, at minimum, internal audit plans scheduled within the next 6 months and should include:

 - Objectives for the audit program;
 - [Risks](../../QSPs/Audits.md#risk) and opportunities associated with the audit program and the actions to address them;